casey/just/README.md

-`just` will happily skip cached recipes, but it is your responsibility to make sure that this is safe, and that the contents of the cache key capture enough information about the recipe for caching to make sense in the first place.
+`just` will happily skip cached recipes, but it is your responsibility to make sure that this is safe, and that the contents of the cache key capture enough information about recipe invocations for caching to make sense in the first place.

-The cached recipes feature is incomplete, and many cache keys that should be automatically or optionally included, are not yet implemented, including:
+The cached recipes feature is incomplete, and many cache keys that should be automatically or optionally included are not yet implemented, including:

 - Exported arguments
 - Global exports